diozsa/Capstone1-Space-app/README.md

 The site has 4 main parts, accessible through the navbar and uses 3 different APIs:

 - NASA Images - a service provided by NASA that allows searches on their image database.
-This uses NASA Image Library API - [docs here](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf)
+This uses NASA Image Library API - [docs here](https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf).
+For the users who are unsure what to search for, the "I Feel Lucky" button will retrive a random picture from a list of about 50 celestial objects.
 - APOD - Astronomy Picture of the DAY - This micro-API delivers an image/video file updated daily by NASA - [docs here](https://github.com/nasa/apod-api)
 - Perseverance Rover - Displays images from Mars.
 Using this API,  the app randomly selects a sol (Mars day) out of the total number of days the rover has been active and retrieves pictures from 15 different cameras - [docs here](https://github.com/chrisccerami/mars-photo-api)
 - Your Image Collection - When using the NASA Images search tool user can add/delete their favorite pictures to/from the database, if they are logged in.
-This link is not shown / route is blocked to "Guest" users.
+This link is not shown and the route is blocked to "Guest" users.
 ## Used flow
-User is taken to the home page that has a brief description of the app.
-The same page is linked to "About" in the Nav bar.
+User is taken to the home page that has a welcoming message.
+A guide for the site navigation is linked to "About" in the Nav bar.
 The 3 services are listed in the Nav bar, and no login is necessary for browsing the site.
 When user is querying the Nasa Image Library API, they can select a specific picture which will be routed to a full screen image with title, description, authors, etc. This page has a "Add Image" button.
 The database part of the site can only be used by logged in users.<br>